 - Its implementation is expensive.

-- If the root node fails, the complete network will disturb and collapse.
+- If the root node fails, the complete network will get disturbed and will eventually collapse.

 6. Hybrid Topology

-A hybrid topology is that topology which inherits the properties of two or more than two topologies, for example, if a network follows the bus topology and ring topology at the same time then it would be considered as Hybrid topology.
-Hybrid topology comes very useful when we require a network that can overcome the drawback of one another topology.
+A hybrid topology is a network topology that inherits the properties of two or more topologies.
+For example, if a network follows the bus topology and ring topology at the same time, then it is a hybrid network topology.
+Hybrid topology is very useful when we require a network that can overcome the drawback of one another topology.

 - Very effective and flexible.